INVIDITechnologies/CAF_Receiver_Application/README.md

 ## Debugging a CAF Receiver Application

 Open a browser window and point it to the IP address of the Chromecast unit (port 9222).
-For more information on how to debug from this point, go to Googleâ€™s Chromecast Developer Guide topic on [debugging](https://developers.google.com/cast/docs/debugging).
+For more information on how to debug from this point, go to Google’s Chromecast Developer Guide topic on [debugging](https://developers.google.com/cast/docs/debugging).

 ## Publishing the CAF Receiver Application